YlanGarnier/Find-Your-Image/README.md

-# find-your-image
+# Find-Your-Image

 find-your-image is a basic image search engine made with React, using the pixabay image library api

-# Getting Started with Create React App
+# Getting Started with Find-Your-Image

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).